MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1906.md

 ## Hotfixes

 Azure Stack releases hotfixes on a regular basis.
-Be sure to install the latest Azure Stack hotfix for 1905 before updating Azure Stack to 1906, and after updating, install any [available hotfixes for 1906](#after-successfully-applying-the-1906-update).
+Be sure to install the latest Azure Stack hotfix for 1905 before updating Azure Stack to 1906.
+After updating, install any [available hotfixes for 1906](#after-successfully-applying-the-1906-update).

 Azure Stack hotfixes are only applicable to Azure Stack integrated systems; do not attempt to install hotfixes on the ASDK.